Zenoo/FormulaJS/README.md

 * **Dynamic fields**

 Using `children: true` as a Field property forces you to specify the  `onFieldExpand` callback.
 It will be called every time a new subtree is opened by the user.

-The first parameter of this callback returns the field Node the user opened:
+  * The first parameter of this callback returns the field Node the user opened:
 ```HTML
 <li class="formula-js-field" data-field="test" data-name="Hey">Hey<span class="children"></span></li>
 ```
 The `data-field` and `data-name` attribute will allow you to build the subtree accordingly.

+  * The second parameter of this callback returns whatever you passed inside the `customData` attribute of your `Field`

 The `onFieldExpand` callback expects a Field-like object to be returned, which will be used to build the subtree.
 ```js